Northrop F-5: Taiwan

 The Republic of China Air Force (ROCAF, Taiwan's air force) received its first batch of seven F-5As and two F-5Bs under the US Military Assistance Program in 1965.
 By 1971, the ROCAF was operating 72 F-5As and 11 F-5Bs.
 During 1972, the US borrowed 48 ROCAF F-5As to lend to the Republic of Vietnam Air Force before the withdrawal of US forces from Vietnam.
 By 1973, most of those loaned F-5As were not in flying condition, thus the US opted to return 20 F-5As to Taiwan by drawing nine F-5As from US reserves while repairing 11 from South Vietnam.
 An additional 28 new F-5Es were issued to Taiwan by May 1975.
 By 1973, Taiwan's AIDC started local production of a first batch of 100 F-5Es, the first of six Peace Tiger production batches.
 By end of 1986 when the production line closed after completing Peace Tiger 6, the AIDC had produced 242 F-5Es and 66 F-5Fs.
 Taiwan was the largest operator of the type at one time, having 336 F-5E/Fs in inventory.
 The last batch of AIDC F-5E/Fs featured the F-20's shark nose.

 With the introduction of 150 F-16s, 60 Mirage 2000-5s and 130 F-CK-1s in the mid-to-late-1990s, the F-5E/F series became second line fighters in ROCAF service and mostly are now withdrawn from service as squadrons converted to new fighters entering ROCAF service.
-Seven low airframe hours F-5Es were sent to ST Aerospace to convert them to RF-5E standard to fulfill a reconnaissance role previously undertaken by the retiring Lockheed RF-104G in ROCAF service.
+Seven low airframe hours F-5Es were sent to ST Aerospace to convert them to RF-5E Tigergazer standard to fulfill a reconnaissance role previously undertaken by the retiring Lockheed RF-104G in ROCAF service.
 As of 2009, only about 40 ROCAF F-5E/Fs still remain in service in training roles with about 90–100 F-5E/Fs held in reserve.
 The other retired F-5E/F are either scrapped, or used as decoys painted in colors representing the main front line F-16, Mirage 2000-5 or F-CK-1 fighters, and deployed around major air bases.

 Taiwan also tried to upgrade the F-5E/F fleet with AIDC's Tiger 2000/2001 program.
 The first flight took place on 24 July 2002.
 The program would replace the F-5E/F's radar with F-CK-1's GD-53 radar and allow the fighter to carry a single TC-2 BVRAAM on the centerline.
 But lack of interest from the ROCAF eventually killed the program.
 The only prototype is on display in AIDC in Central Taiwan.

-On 22 March 2021, two Taiwanese pilots flying F-5E's crashed into each other during a training mission resulting in the third crash within the last six months.
+On 22 March 2021, two Taiwanese pilots flying F-5E's crashed into each other during a training mission resulting in the third crash within six months.
 Two pilots died after the crash.

+All F-5Es were retired in November 2023, with the remaining F-5Fs and RF-5E Tigergazers retired in July 2025.